Falklands War: Minefields

-Former minefield located at Port William, East Falkland.
+A former minefield located at Port William, East Falkland.

 In 2011 there were 113 uncleared minefields plus unexploded ordnance (UXOs) covering an area of 13 sqkm on the Falkland Islands.
 Of this area, 5.5 sqkm on the Murrell Peninsula were classified as being "suspected minefields"—the area had been heavily pastured for 25 years without incident.
 It was estimated that these minefields had anti-personnel mines and anti-tank mines.

 The UK reported six military personnel injured by mines or UXO in 1982, then two more in 1983.
 Most military accidents took place in the immediate aftermath of the conflict, while clearing minefields or trying to establish the extent of minefield perimeters, particularly where no detailed records existed.
 No civilian mine casualties have ever occurred on the islands, and no human casualties from mines or UXO have been reported since 1984.

-On 9 May 2008 the Falkland Islands Government asserted that the minefields, which represent 0.1% of the available farmland on the islands "present no long term social or economic difficulties for the Falklands", and that the impact of clearing the mines would cause more problems than containing them.
+In May 2008, the Falkland Islands Government asserted that the minefields, which represent 0.1% of the available farmland on the islands "present no long term social or economic difficulties for the Falklands", and that the impact of clearing the mines would cause more problems than containing them.
 However, the British Government, in accordance with its commitments under the Mine Ban Treaty had a commitment to clear the mines by the end of 2019.

-In May 2012 it was announced that 3.7 sqkm of Stanley Common (which lies between the Stanley – Mount Pleasant road and the shoreline) was made safe and had been opened to the public, opening up a 3 km stretch of coastline and a further two kilometres of shoreline along Mullet Creek.
+In May 2012, it was announced that 3.7 sqkm of Stanley Common, which lies between the Stanley – Mount Pleasant road and the shoreline, was made safe and had been opened to the public, opening up a 3 km stretch of coastline and a further two kilometres of shoreline along Mullet Creek.

 In November 2020, after a final clearance campaign by contractors from Zimbabwe, it was declared that the Falkland Islands were now free of all landmines.
 A celebration of the event took place on the weekend of 14 November where the final landmine was detonated.